seanboe/seanboe.github.io/about/index.md

 ---

 ### Who Am I?
 Hi!
 I'm Sean Boerhout, and I'm a student at Westview High School.
-I really like to make stuff, so this blog is where I can share my creations, thoughts, or whatever else I feel like.
+I really like to make stuff, so this blog is where I can share my creations, thoughts, or whatever else I feel like sharing.

 I am the president of Westview's Arduino Club, a club focused on allowing students to work on Arduino projects with their friends and learn with their peers.